Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Implications

 \subsection{Lens Model Reconstruction}

-Although there have been hopes of reconstructing lens models solely from the detection of strongly lensed GWs \cite{Hannuksela:2020xor}, the results of this study strongly disfavor the prospect of succeeding in this endeavor for cluster-scale lenses.
+Although there are hopes of reconstructing galaxy-scale lens models using the detection of strongly lensed GWs (ideally supplemented with EM observations \cite{Hannuksela:2020xor}), the results of our study disfavor the prospect of succeeding in this endeavor for cluster-scale lenses.
 The main deterrent is the presence of both cluster and galaxy-scale dark matter halos (Fig.~\ref{fig:muclust}), resulting in strong degeneracies in the $\Delta t$ and $\mu_r$ distribution that one would need to assume to reconstruct the lens mass strictly from GWs (Fig.~\ref{fig:tdvsmur_detvssimple}), especially if only two images are detected.

 However, the distribution of time-delays that a lensing configuration can produce for its two brightest images has a very sharp edge at high time-delays (Fig.~\ref{fig:tdvsmur_detvssimple}).
 This means that although as previously discussed, short time-delay images with non-unity relative magnification factors can be caused by small lenses embedded in larger lenses, bright images with long time delays can only be produced by massive lenses.